aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 In academia, the scientific journal has been the classic repository for knowledge and discovery.
 However, blogs and trade magazines also offer a gateway and enhancement to journal publications.
-These platforms frequently offer ACI facilitators materials for learn about the current trends of ACI as well as the current research taking place.
+These platforms frequently offer ACI Facilitators materials for learn about the current trends of ACI as well as the current research taking place.

 A list of suggested materials that is not exhaustive can be found in